arvidn/libtorrent/docs/manual.rst

 to disable or customize which peers they apply to.
 See set_peer_class_filter() and set_peer_class_type_filter().

-A peer class can be considered a more general form of *lables* that some clients have.
+A peer class can be considered a more general form of *labels* that some clients have.
 Peer classes however are not just applied to torrents, but ultimately the peers.